Back Pain Specialists

 Identifying Types of Back Pain

 Back pain comes in many forms, and recognizing the different types can help you and your healthcare provider develop the most effective treatment plan tailored to your specific needs.
 As the duration and cause of back pain can vary, so too can the approach and treatment.
-In this overview, we'll explore six common types of back pain to better understand your symptoms and guide you towards personalized care:
+There are six common types of back pain, and our Pain and Spine Specialists team wants to help you better understand your symptoms and guide you towards personalized care.

 Based on duration and cause, these types of back pain can vary in approach and treatment.